lpoulain/SaWa/protocol.md

 ## Info

 This allows to know how many sectors does the filesystem contain.
-The message is
+The message is always 5 bytes long.

 - Query: [0x01 00 00 00] [0x01]
 - Response: [4-bytes message size]